EmissarySocial/emissary/README.md

 # Pitch In!
-Ghost is a placeholder name that will change in the near future.
 There's a lot to do, and I'd love to have your help.
-Please get in touch or submit a pull request) 👻
+If you're interested in building the federated web, please get in touch or submit a pull request. 👻